-If a Board Constituency or Governance Official takes any action that is not in accordance with the standards set out in this Code, the Board Chair, in consultation with the Vice-Chair and Chair of the FAC, shall consult together and propose remedial action that the Board may take.
-They may seek guidance from the Unitaid Ethics Officer and/or WHO's Senior Legal Officer before doing so, but they shall be responsible for the decision to take any action.
-They shall do so on a case-by-case basis, but action may include:
+The primary responsibility for complying with this Code lies within each Governance Official and Board Constituency.
+If a Board Constituency or Governance Official takes any action that is not in accordance with the standards set out in this Code, the Board Chair and/or the Vice-Chair shall consult with that Board Constituency or Governance Official in order to agree on any remedial action.
+They may seek guidance from the Unitaid Ethics Officer and/or WHO's Senior Legal Officer.